F97 error

 Step 5

-If the door is still locked and you need to open it before the replacement part arrives, insert a flat-head screwdriver through the access slot near the latch assembly and manually rotate the latch arm to the unlocked position.
-This bypasses the motor mechanically and allows the door to open without damaging the door or the oven cavity.
-Do not use the oven for cooking or any function with the latch manually released.
+If the door is still locked and you need to open it before the replacement part arrives, you can manually release the latch.
+Just insert a flat-head screwdriver through the access slot near the latch assembly and rotate the latch arm to the unlocked position.
+This bypasses the motor and allows the door to open without damaging it.
+Don’t use the oven for cooking or any function with the latch manually released.

 Step 6

-Install the replacement door lock motor assembly by reconnecting the wiring harness, securing the two Phillips screws, and reattaching the latch rod to its pivot point.
-Restore power at the breaker and run a short self-clean cycle start sequence to confirm the latch motor engages and the control clears the F97 code.
-If the error returns immediately, recheck the harness connection and inspect the door lock switch contacts, as a faulty position switch can mimic a motor failure.
+Now, install the replacement door lock motor assembly by reconnecting the wiring harness, securing the two Phillips screws, and reattaching the latch rod to its pivot point.
+Restore power at the breaker and run a short self-clean cycle to confirm the latch motor engages and the control clears the F97 code.
+If the error returns immediately, double-check the harness connection and inspect the door lock switch contacts, as a faulty position switch can mimic a motor failure.

 Where to Buy Replacement Parts